Summary

 Wikipedia Entry

 A member of the Republican Party, Nunes was the chair of the House Intelligence Committee from 2015 to 2019.
-He was also a member of President Donald Trump‘s transition team.[2]
+He was also a member of President Donald Trump‘s first transition team.[2]
 Nunes’s former district, numbered as the 21st from 2003 to 2013 and as the 22nd after redistricting, was in the San Joaquin Valley and included most of western Tulare County and much of eastern Fresno County.

 Early life, education, and early career

 Nunes was born on October 1, 1973,[6] the older of two sons of Antonio L. “Anthony” Nunes Jr. and Toni Diane Nunes (née Enas).[7]
 His grandfather founded Nunes & Sons, a prominent dairy operation in Tulare County.[4]
-His family operated their farm in California until 2006, when they sold the property and purchased a dairy in Sibley, Iowa.[8]

 Nunes is of three-quarters Portuguese descent, with ancestors emigrating from the Azores to California.[8][9]
 He has one younger brother, Anthony III.
 In 2009, Nunes wrote in The Wall Street Journal that he became an entrepreneur at age 14 when he bought seven head of young cattle, learning quickly how to profit from his investment.[10]